The big CGM review 2026

 Blood Glucose Meters

-The most cost effective and accurate way to check your blood glucose levels is with a blood glucose meter.
+The most cost-effective and accurate way to check your blood glucose levels is with a blood glucose meter.
 Also known as a finger prick test - you need to load one of the lancets into the applicator pen and remove the small round cap from the lancet to expose a small needle.
 The applicator pen usually has a depth setting from 0 to 5 with 0.5 increments so start at 0 and work your way up to the point where you'll get a decent enough size finger prick to be able to slowly squeeze out a few drops of blood.
 Yes it stings, and that's part of the reason I used to 'forget' to do it regularly.
-A log book or notepad is handy but for long term use it's best to get an app to log your glucose levels over time so you can see graphs etc. MyNetDiary has an option to log blood glucose with different labels but they all seem to go on the same graph so you can't separate a 7-day average from fasting, before/after meals etc. and it groups all the readings into a single day so there might be a better app for logging several readings per day.
-More expensive glucose meters may come with bluetooth options to log your readings to an app.
+A log book or notepad is handy but for long-term use it's best to get an app to log your glucose levels over time so you can see graphs etc. MyNetDiary has an option to log blood glucose with different labels but they all seem to go on the same graph so you can't separate a 7-day average from fasting, before/after meals etc. and it groups all the readings into a single day so there might be a better app for logging several readings per day.
+More expensive glucose meters may come with Bluetooth to be able to log your readings to an app.

 Exactive EQ Impulse